x676f64/secureum-mind_map/content/5. Pitfalls and Best Practices 201/ETH Handling.md

 # 158 - [ETH Handling](ETH%20Handling.md)
-Contracts that accept/manage/transfer ETH should ensure that functions handling ETH are using `msg.value` appropriately, logic that depends on ETH value accounts for less/more ETH sent, logic that depends on contract ETH balance accounts for the different direct/indirect (e.g. `coinbase` transaction, `selfdestruct` recipient) ways of receiving ETH and transfers are reentrancy safe.
+Contracts that accept/manage/transfer ETH should ensure that:

+- Functions handling ETH are using `msg.value` appropriately
+- Logic that depends on ETH value accounts for less/more ETH sent
+- Logic that depends on contract ETH balance accounts for the different direct/indirect (e.g. `coinbase` transaction `selfdestruct` recipient) ways of receiving ETH and transfers are reentrancy safe.

 Functions handling ETH should be checked extra carefully for access control, input validation and error handling.
 ___